 It was a credo that would serve The Kroger Co. well over the next 130 years as the supermarket business evolved into a variety of formats aimed at satisfying the ever-changing needs of shoppers.

 Many aspects of the company’s business today trace their roots to Mr. Kroger’s early efforts to serve his customers.
 Consider two specialty departments that today are regular fixtures in the company’s supermarkets – bakeries and meat and seafood shops.
 In the early 1900s, most grocers bought their bread from independent bakeries.
 But Mr. Kroger, always pursuing quality as the key ingredient for profit, recognized that if he baked his own bread, he could reduce the price for his customers and still make money.
 So, in 1901, he became the first grocer in the country to establish his own bakeries.
 He was also the first to sell meats and groceries under one roof.

 Mr. Kroger also spied the promise of increasing his income by manufacturing the products he sold.
 It began in that first Kroger store on Pearl St. When farmers came to town with their produce, he bought far more cabbage than he could expect his customers to buy.
 He took the cabbage home to his mother who, following her favorite recipe, turned it into tangy sauerkraut that proved hugely popular with his German customers.

-The shelves today are packed with up to 50,000 items ranging from basic grocery staples to more innovative fare such as organic vegetables, natural foods, and hot meals ready to eat.
-Kroger operates more than 2,111 in-store pharmacies that fill more than 160 million prescriptions a year.
+The shelves today are packed with thousands of items ranging from basic grocery staples to more innovative fare such as organic vegetables, natural foods, and hot meals ready to eat.
+Kroger operates more than 2,111 in-store pharmacies that fill nearly 175 million prescriptions a year.
 Its floral shops ring up enough business to make Kroger the world’s largest florist.
 And Kroger has installed fuel centers in more than 1,330 locations to appeal to customers who want to gas up their cars during their shopping trip.